 - Protektor (2009).
 In this WWII Czech drama, a man must reconcile his job at a Nazi-propaganda radio station and his relationship with his Jewish wife.

 The Czechs have a wonderful animation tradition that successfully competes with Walt Disney in Eastern Europe and China.
 During communism when Western cartoons weren't widely available, Czechoslovakia produced several that were beloved throughout the Soviet Bloc.
 Since the 1950s, every night at 18:45 a block of cartoons is shown on Czech television's channel 1, with the lineup introduced by a character called Večerníček ("Bedtime" — a little boy with starry eyes and a sleeping cap).
 The most popular character is Krtek (or Krteček, "Little Mole"), who gets in and out of trouble.
 You'll see plush black-and-white Krtek figures everywhere.
-Křemílek and Vochomůrka are brothers who live in the woods, Maxipes Fík is a clever dog, and the duo Pat and Mat are builders who can't seem to get anything right.
+Křemílek and Vochomůrka are brothers who live in the woods, Maxipes Fík is an over-sized talking dog, and the comic duo Pat and Mat are builders who can't seem to get anything right.